secureCodeBox/documentation/docs/contributing/test-concept/operator-test.md

             "type": "go",
             "request": "launch",
             "mode": "test",
-            "program": "${workspaceFolder}/secureCodeBox/operator/controllers/execution",
+            "program": "${workspaceFolder}/operator/controllers/execution",
             "args": ["-test.v"],
-            "env": {"KUBEBUILDER_ASSETS": "${workspaceFolder}/secureCodeBox/operator/testbin/bin"}
+            "env": {"KUBEBUILDER_ASSETS": "${workspaceFolder}/operator/testbin/bin"}
         }
     ]
 }
 ```
 You may need to adjust the `program` and `env` paths according to your workspace.
+Make to run `make test` once before debugging to ensure that the needed binaries in the `bin` folder are downloaded.